View the recorded presentation of the NSDUH data and webcast slides presented by Dr. Elinore F. McCance-Katz.

-The federal government has conducted the survey since 1971.
+The Federal Government has conducted the survey since 1971.
 Over the years, the survey has undergone a series of changes.
 In 1999, the survey shifted from paper-and-pencil data collection to computer-assisted interviewing (CAI).
 With CAI, staff administer most questions with audio computer-assisted self-interviewing.
 This provides a confidential way to answer questions and encourages honest responses.

-Also in 1999, the sample design expanded to include all 50 states and the District of Columbia.
+In 1999, the sample design expanded to include all 50 states and the District of Columbia.
 In 2002, the name of the survey changed from the National Household Survey on Drug Abuse to NSDUH.
 The survey also began including a $30 incentive for respondents.
-The most recent updates are changes to the sampling design (2014) and changes to the questionnaire (2015).
-More information about the questionnaire changes can be found here (PDF | 572 KB).
+The most recent updates are changes in the sampling design (2014) and the questionnaire (2015).
+More information about the questionnaire changes can be found here.
+(PDF | 572 KB)

 Annual reports are produced every year, presenting information from a single data source

 These tables provide estimates, including by demographic, geographic, and socioeconomic groups.